ShinnosukeUesaka/chapps/README.md

 # Chapps
 https://devpost.com/software/chapps

+Create personalized software using our AI toolmaker.
+Build and edit reusable, shareable tools that contain domain knowledge and fit your needs.
+No technical skills are required, pure English.

 ## Key prompt
 ```
 Your job is to create a Chapp based on the prompt below.
 Chapp is a tool or an app that runs on GPT-4.